SprinGamesX/Space-Shooter/Documentation/Game Mechanics/Elemental Overload (Removed).md

 ## Freeze
 Freeze is the Ice [Elemental Overload], it causes the enemy to freeze for 5 seconds and have its Ice Resistance reduced by 5% permanently.
 This effect can stack up to 10 stacks, meaning at max stacks it will reduce the enemy's Ice Resistance by 50%.
+Additionally the amount of time the enemy is frozen for increases based on [Elemental Specialty]

 ## Ignite
 Ignite is the Fire [Elemental Overload], each time Ignite is triggered it will apply the enemy with a stack of [Explosive]